BigDataSeeker/Robot-Kuka-GarbageCollection/Visual Environment Analysis/README.md

-# Computer vision system for mobile robot executing area cleanup
+# Computer vision subsystem for mobile robot executing area cleanup

 **The purpose is to develop the underlying algorithms for the vision system of robots executing area cleaning functions.
 This considers a visual environmental analysis system for an autonomous mobile robot to search for and recognize different categories of waste, and localize the litter in a given area for subsequent collection.
 For such purposes, it is sufficient for the robot to have a single on-board camera.**